bbkbarbar/ATmega8-panorama-photo/README.md

  - User can set the position of mounted device in 2 axis to reach the optimal position of camera (where the camera's lens is exactly above the center point of rotation)
  - Works with using a replaceable Li-ion battery (in size of 18650)
  - Contains built-in battery charger module (charging current max 1A from micro-usb port)
+ - During rotation the user can interrupt the process. (since v1.2)

 ### MCU:
 **Required features:**